When the

 permanently united with León 1126.
 Before that had León been conquered by

-were León and Castile ruled by different kings for only short periods, from
+following two centuries ruled by different kings for only short periods, from

-1230 was the union permanent.
-At first was León the most important kingdom
+1230 the union was permanent.
+At first León was the most important kingdom

 in Spain but centre of power shifted with time to Castile.